 The Importance of Date Nights for Parents Who Homeschool

 Do you and your spouse go on regular date nights?
-Do you make an attempt to connect with each other on a regular basis?
+Do you attempt to connect with each other regularly?

 I agree with Heidi St. John from The Busy Homeschool Mom who has said, “I really believe that marriage, by God’s design, has to be the most important relationship in the home.